-A cordwood wall is made of cob and cord wood; this is how we made it:
+A cordwood wall is made of mortar (in this case a clay-based cob) and cord wood.

 We began with a rock wall foundation to secure the cordwood and cob to it in order to avoid disintegration.

 After cutting 6″ lengths of cordwood, we mixed the cob.
 Cob is made with clay, located on site, as well as water and straw.
 To help with the consistency we added saw dust, which proved to be an excellent source in helping with the application of the cob and eliminated having to dispose of it.